wolfsdayoff/wolfsdayoff/README.md

 just ask if you're not sure.

-there is no TLDR. vibes only. my accounts are on my strawpage directory.
+there is no TLDR. vibes only. my accounts are on my strawpage directory. if we're strangers and you don't like me, or you don't like something i'm doing, i don't care. any comments made will be ignored. you literally do not matter to me. a lot of you should learn how to have this mindset.
 <br/>
 <p align="left">
 <img src="https://enchantments.carrd.co/assets/images/gallery20/da85e56d.gif?v=976bb919" width="40" height="55" border="10"/>